IamJas6/Word_Counter/README.md

-# Word_Counter
+# Word_Counter_Application
-Word Counter Website
+Word Counter Web Application

 This is a simple word counter web application created using Python and the Django framework.
 The application allows users to input text, and it provides them with a count of the words in the text.